nikitakitsune/vsc/README.md

-# ✨Visual Studio Code for frontend
+# ✨Visual Studio Code for web-dev

 A selection of the best extensions and configs for web development